Privacy Policy

 • Internet user location

-• Date and time of the website visit
+• Date and time of the website request

 • Customization of advertisements to the user